DKXXXL/master-thesis/pldi2023/review-reply-densed.md

   In fact, for plugin development, the family is compiled into module/functors.
 In meta-theory, we use sigma type as a conceptually simpler representation of modules.
 We also use singleton type to expose concrete type information in a family inspired by their work.
 So our work is heavily influenced by ML-modules.

-  Our mixin has the simialr semantic of that from [DR 2008].
-Compared to their work, we focus on the consequent mixin of the extensible inductive type and (exhaustiveness checking of) the corresponding recursors.
+  Our module and mixin has the similar semantic of that from [DCH 2003] [DR 2008].
+However, compared to their work, we mainly focus on the perspect of the extensible inductive type and (exhaustiveness checking of) the corresponding recursors.
+Even in the case of mixin, we consider the consequent mixin of the inductive type and recursors.

 * (Review A/B/C/D) __Section 5 FMLTT is too dense, "incrediably terse" and inappropriately presented to give the audience enough intuition.
 "More worrisome, the full proof is *only* given in a notation heavy, Agda-style format"__